COVID-19 Information for Members

 Does my health plan cover treatment for COVID-19?

-MVP will cover COVID-19 treatment at no cost-share to the member for most MVP health plans in New York through June 30, 2021, and for most health plans in Vermont through July 1, 2021.
+MVP will cover COVID-19 treatment at no cost-share to the member for most MVP Commercial health plans in New York through July 30, 2021, and for most Commercial health plans in Vermont through March 1, 2022.
 Self-funded plan members should check with their employer to see if they have adopted the waived cost-share guidance.

 Routine Health Care

 What options do I have for receiving health care?

 It is important to see your doctor for routine check-ups, screenings, and immunizations.
 Doctors have made changes to their offices to help keep patients and staff safe.
 Some of those safety measures include temperature checks, sterilizing surfaces, and screening everyone for COVID-19 symptoms.

 Additionally, many provider offices offer telemedicine, or virtual visits.
 Telemedicine allows you to speak with your doctor over the phone or via video.
 Most of what happens during an in-person visit can be done by telemedicine.
 You and your doctor can discuss:

 - Your overall health and lifestyle